 The cleanest implementation: ump-adjusted run-impact as a feature in your totals model and a K-rate adjustment in your pitcher props model.
 The feature is simple — career K/9 and BB/9 above average for the assigned umpire, multiplied by a regression coefficient your backtest finds.

 For the broader MLB methodology, see our first-five-innings edge piece, which compounds well with umpire signal.
+The companion piece on starting pitcher betting is the second half of the same equation — the pitcher sets the upside, the umpire shapes the realised distribution.

 Common misuses